Agile Myths

 1. Agile is a new concept

 This is the most common myth associated with agile.
 The fact is that agile is by no means new.
 It has been in practice for a long time.
 It has been around for over two decades now.
-The agile manifesto was introduced in 2001 and the frameworks that now jointly constitute agile methodology evolved as early as the 1980s and 1990s, showing that agile is a matured methodology.
-It may be new as compared to traditional methodologies like Waterfall but it has undoubtedly been used for many years now.
+The agile manifesto was introduced in 2001, and the frameworks that now jointly constitute agile methodology evolved as early as the 1980s and 1990s, showing that agile is a mature methodology.
+It may be new compared to traditional methodologies like Waterfall, but it has undoubtedly been used for many years.
 To summarize, agile enables inspection and adaptation in dynamic environments where variations occur.
 So, we can see that agile has been in practice for a number of years and is by no means a new concept.

 2. Agile is more impactful than traditional methodologies